 - Being unable to consume alcohol in moderation

 - Finding opportunities to drink alcohol during the workday

-- Concealing the quantity of total alcohol being consumed (hiding containers, regularly sneaking alcohol into non-alcoholic drink containers, consuming other’s half-finished drinks)
+- Concealing the quantity of total alcohol being consumed, such as hiding containers, regularly sneaking alcohol into non-alcoholic drink containers, consuming other’s half-finished drinks

 - Justifying the amount of alcohol consumed as totally normal

 - Drinking to a black-out state without displaying ordinary signs of intoxication immediately prior

 - Using alcohol in unsafe situations, such as when driving a car or taking care of small children

 - Being surprised by a DUI, a broken-off relationship, diagnosis of an alcohol-aggravated condition such as liver disease, or any other consequence of excessive drinking